Augmenta's Impact on Farming in Australia

 To find out, Augmenta teamed up with OzValueAg in 2020/21 to conduct a field trial in Victoria, Australia.
 Augmenta N-VRA was carried out on winter wheat and canola in a total area of 338.2 ha (835 acres).
 Compared with Fixed-Rate Application, respective fertilizer savings of 6.2% and 7.8% were achieved.
 Moreover, the average yield increase for both crops was 11.2%.
 Given the cost of Urea ($386 USD) and current crop sale prices ($448 USD/ton for canola, $201 USD/ton for wheat), this implies a $58,000 USD (or $65,000 AUD) income increase for the farmer on just 338.2 ha.

 With its effectiveness thus proven, the Augmenta System has now become commercially available in Australia for the very first time.
 Both Bridge Commodities and OzValueAg are Augmenta's local partners responsible for product placement and client service.
-Should you be interested in further information or a demonstration of the Augmenta System, they can be contacted here:

 The first Australian Webinar is a great introduction to the Augmenta System and its unparalleled capabilities.
 By optimizing inputs intelligently, the double benefits of reducing input costs while increasing average yield have finally become possible.
 It is a feat which can offer real value to farmers in Australia, or wherever they may be.

 The video is available to watch on Augmenta's YouTube channel at: [LINK]